-All applications will be screened by the Youth Services Department Training Committee using a standard Application Rating Scale, and evaluated for potential goodness of fit with the internship program.
-The Training Committee will hold a selection meeting to determine which applicants to invite for interviews based upon the results of this screening process.
-All applicants will be notified by email of a decision regarding an invitation to interview on the date indicated in the current APPIC directory.
-Interviews will be scheduled during the month of January and will occur remotely with members of the Training Committee.
+All applications are screened by the Youth Services Department Training Committee using a standard Application Rating Scale and evaluated for potential goodness of fit with the internship program.
+The Training Committee holds a selection meeting to determine which applicants to invite for interviews based upon the results of this screening process.
+All applicants are notified by email of a decision regarding an invitation to interview on the date indicated in the APPIC directory.
+Interviews are scheduled during the month of January and occur remotely via video technology with members of the Training Committee.

 Interviews entail a half-day experience involving various activities.
-Specifically, on the day of the interview, a small group of intern applicants (typically 3-5) will meet with the internship's Training Director and other supervising psychologists for introductions, a pre-recorded overview of the site and various training opportunities, and a virtual tour of both internship rotations.
-As a group, prospective interns will also be given a clinical scenario and asked to discuss the scenario in a group format in front of the supervising psychologists.
-Subsequently, prospective interns will meet individually with outpatient and residential supervising psychologists as well as postdoctoral fellows during which interviews will be conducted using a standard set of interview questions, although members of the Training Committee may ask additional interview questions of applicants as appropriate.
-Applicants will also be afforded an opportunity to ask questions during their group meeting and individual interview times.
-As a group, applicants will also meet with current interns as another opportunity to ask questions and learn about the training experience.
+Specifically, on the day of the interview, a small group of intern applicants (typically 3-5) meets with the internship's Training Director and other supervising psychologists for introductions, a pre-recorded overview of the site and various training opportunities, and a virtual tour of both internship rotations.
+As a group, prospective interns also are given a clinical scenario and asked to discuss the scenario in a group format in front of the supervising psychologists.
+Subsequently, prospective interns meet individually with outpatient and residential supervising psychologists as well as postdoctoral fellows during which interviews are conducted using a standard set of interview questions; although members of the Training Committee may ask additional interview questions of applicants as appropriate.
+Applicants are afforded an opportunity to ask questions during their group meeting and individual interview times, time permitting.
+As a group, applicants also meet with current interns as another opportunity to ask questions and learn about the training experience.

 The Youth Services Department agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any rank information from any internship applicant.